 Crystal joined the Office of Student Affairs team in 2021.
 Before HGSE, Crystal worked at the MIT Institute for Medical Engineering and Science, where she supported two senior faculty, their labs, and biomedical innovation programs.
 Crystal earned a Master of Arts in Intercultural Relations from Lesley University in 2016.
 The focus of her ethnographic research project at Lesley was on identity transformation in Salvadoran immigrants living in the Boston area.

 In her free time, Crystal volunteers with Enroot, a Cambridge-based non-profit dedicated to empowering immigrant students in high school and college through mentoring and tutoring.
 Whether it is through travel or gaming, Crystal welcomes adventure.
-She enjoys exploring the many wonderful hiking trails New England has to offer, with her husband and their dog, Flint.
+She enjoys exploring the many wonderful hiking trails New England has to offer, with her husband, Matt, and their dog, Flint.

 KellyAnn Robinson, Senior Associate Director of Student Support Services